-As you research, keep in mind who the census was taken and who was taking it.
+As you research, keep in mind when the census was taken and who was taking it.
 Initially, US marshals hired assistant marshals to gather the census information.
 These assistant marshals usually lived in the judicial district and had a good working knowledge of the community.
 Each census record has its own set of unique questions that were asked of everyone.
 In the early census records (up to 1870) race classification was made on visual inspection of the the census taker.
 This accounts for why an individual may be listed as one race in 1850 and a different race in 1860.

 Did mistakes in the census records occur?